Helping sufferers of ME and CFS find their lives

 Sharing IS Caring

-You are most welcome at this informal event where we share our experiences with one another.
+Once we are set up again you are most welcome at these informal events where we share our experiences with one another.
 You will learn that you are not alone and that others have exactly the same feelings of frustration, despair and at the same time hope for the future.

 Membership is free.
 We do ask you to become a member so that we can store your contact details.
 This allows us to share exciting and fun events and information with you.
 We do not let anyone else see your details, ever.